- Vegetables: greens (lettuces), tomatoes

 - Soil Management: green manures, soil analysis, nutrient mineralization, organic matter, soil quality/health

 The use of cover crops is an integral part of sustainable field cropping systems, with well-documented benefits to soil health, pathogen suppression, and sustaining crop yields.
 However, cover crops have been utilized to a lesser extent in year-round, intensive high tunnel cropping systems.
 This is due to both biophysical constraints in these systems, such as short windows for non-cash crops, as well as economic constraints, such as potential lost revenues from cash crops sacrificed by growing cover (non-cash) crops.
 This situation presents a set of trade-offs common to sustainable agriculture systems – balancing production with other ecosystem services enhanced by conservation practices that take lands temporarily out of cash crop production.
 High tunnel systems offer a compelling example of such trade-offs.
 These unheated greenhouses are passively heated and ventilated by physical manipulation of the plastic covering the structure.
 These highly productive, predominantly soil-based systems have been growing in popularity due to cost share programs and the growth of year-round market opportunities.
 In the Southeast, tunnels afford producers the ability to extend warm-season crops approximately one month earlier and later, and allow production of cool-season crops throughout the winter months.
 Although this may increase the availability of locally produced foods, the intensity of these production systems leave little time for integrating cover crops and/or fallow periods typically associated with sustainable agriculture practices.
-We approach this project from an interdisciplinary, systems-oriented perspective via three main objectives.
-Objective 1 is a survey of high tunnel growers in the southern region to identify current practices and potential temporal windows in which cover crops may be integrated.
-Objective 2 is focused on the trade-offs discussed above through evaluating the economic costs and ecosystem service benefits of cover crops in tomato high tunnel rotations.
-This multi-state field experiment will integrate cover crop treatments into a spring-planted tomato production system on research farms in Kentucky and Tennessee.
+We approached this project from an interdisciplinary, systems-oriented perspective via three main objectives.
+Objective 1 was a survey of high tunnel growers in the southern region to identify current practices and potential temporal windows in which cover crops may be integrated.
+Objective 2 was focused on the trade-offs discussed above through evaluating the economic costs and ecosystem service benefits of cover crops in tomato high tunnel rotations.
+This multi-state field experiment integrated cover crop treatments into a spring-planted tomato production system on research farms in Kentucky and Tennessee.
 Ecosystem services evaluated include soil parameters associated with soil health, nitrogen leaching, weed seed bank management, and yields.
-Economic parameters will include input costs and returns in both standard and cover crop-based rotations, as well as opportunity costs in cover crop rotations.
-Objective 3 is focused on identifying novel cover crops for high tunnels.
-Specifically, we will evaluate a suite of warm- and cool-season cover crops for rapid biomass production, weed suppression, and other desirable traits identified by our participating farmers.
-This multi-state, on-farm trial will include three farms each in Georgia, Kentucky, and Tennessee.
-Climatic data collected at individual sites will be used in cover crop modeling activities to improve our understanding of cover crop response to the high tunnel environment, so that results and recommendations may be extended throughout the southern region.
-Project results will be communicated to the academic community through publication of peer-reviewed journal articles and presentation at academic conferences, to the grower community via outreach with the multi-state Center for Crop Diversification (http://www.uky.edu/Ag/CCD/) and UT Organic and Sustainable Crop Production Program (http://organics.tennessee.edu), presentations at state and regional producer conferences, and on-farm field days with participating growers.
+Objective 3 was focused on identifying novel cover crops for high tunnels.
+Specifically, we evaluated a suite of warm- and cool-season cover crops for rapid biomass production, weed suppression, and other desirable traits identified by our participating farmers.
+Multi-state, on-farm trials were conducted with high tunnel growers in Georgia, Kentucky, and Tennessee.
+Project results have been communicated through numerous state and regional grower conferences, on-farm trials and many outreach activities.
+Additional outreach products (fact sheets, etc.) are in development and will be made available through the he multi-state Center for Crop Diversification (http://www.uky.edu/Ag/CCD/) and UT Organic and Sustainable Crop Production Program (http://organics.tennessee.edu).
+Results have been communicated to academic audiences through presentations at conferences, with two peer-reviewed articles in preparation.

-Objective 1: Characterize high tunnel cropping systems and existing cover crop use in high tunnels in the Southern SARE Region through a high tunnel grower survey.
-Early project efforts include development of a survey to gather management practice data for high tunnels to be used to characterize management techniques regionally, establish baseline practices, and include market information that is in high demand in local and regional food systems including early and late season pricing for tunnel-produced crops.
+Objective 1: Conduct a high tunnel grower survey to characterize high tunnel cropping systems and existing cover crop use in high tunnels in the Southern SARE Region through a high tunnel grower survey.
+This survey was designed to gather management practice data for high tunnels to be used to characterize management techniques regionally, establish baseline practices, and include market information that is in high demand in local and regional food systems including early and late season pricing for tunnel-produced crops.
+Survey responses were collected from 106 high tunnel producers through online (Survey Monkey) and print surveys from producers without internet access.
+The survey was conducted during Fall/Winter 2018 – 2019.